-A listing of CACM Student Award winners (from 1992 to present) has now been added to our website!
+A listing of CACM/SPCS Student Award winners (from 1992 to present) has now been added to our website!

-Savannah Justus was selected as this year's winner of the Spring 2017 Distinguished Student Leader Award.
+Savannah Justus was selected as the winner of the Spring 2017 Distinguished Student Leader Award.
 Congratulations Savannah!

 Beginning in January 2016, the Consent Campaign, activism arm of Students Against Sexual Assault (SASA), made use of principles of nonviolent action in order to promote new policy, empower the voices of survivors and engage students in discussions about consent.